kristopolous/mansnip/README.md

            ...
     $

-Well, now you can! (ok that was a little obvious)
+Well, now you can!

-You even get the line number and context for further investigation.

-Pssttt ... it's also [on pypi](https://pypi.org/project/mansnip-kristopolous/): `pip3 install mansnip-kristopolous`

-Here's a rather fancy demo for looking for the documentation for every "-z" option in all of the zsh man pages (zshall)
+Watch how mansnip shows everything with a "-z" option in the 25,888 lines of the zsh man pages (zshall)

 ![zshall for all](http://i.9ol.es/mansnip.webp)

+But wait, there's more!
+You'll also get the line number and hierarchical context totally free!

+You'll even get to install it easily [through pypi](https://pypi.org/project/mansnip-kristopolous/): `pip3 install mansnip-kristopolous`

 ## Why hasn't this existed forever?